mbitsnbites/bs/spec/bsvm.md

 |---|---|---|---|---|---|---|---|---|
 |   | R<sub>7</sub> | R<sub>6</sub> | R<sub>5</sub> | R<sub>4</sub> | R<sub>3</sub> | R<sub>2</sub> | R<sub>1</sub> | R<sub>0</sub> |

-There are 254 general purpose registers that can be addressed by instuctions, called R1-R254.
+There are 253 general purpose registers that can be addressed by instuctions, called R1-R253.

-By convention, R0 (a.k.a.
-Z) is always zero.
+By convention, Z (alias for R254) is always zero.
 Additionally there is a stack pointer register, SP (alias for R255), that is implicitly modified by stack manipulation instructions (PUSH, POP, JSR and RTS).

 The last operand of an instruction (if any) can have one of the following three operand types (as given by the argument type field, AT, of the first instruction byte):